 Japan is not all about geishas and kimonos.
-In recent years, it became famous for its crazy and weird fashion and style.
+In recent years, it has become famous for its crazy and weird fashion and style.
 Here are the top 8 most insane Japanese fashion trends.

-Lolita is one of the most famous Japanese fashion trends and it’s inspired by Victorian and Edwardian clothing.
-It includes wearing cute dresses and skirts, accessorized with ribbons or lace.
+Lolita is one of the most famous Japanese fashion trends, and it’s inspired by Victorian and Edwardian clothing.
+How about that?
+Yeah, it’s cool.
+Anyhow, this includes wearing cute dresses and skirts accessorized with ribbons or lace.
 The most important thing is to look cute and like a doll.

 The name for this trend comes from the words costume and play.
 Cosplayers dress up as their favorite character from video games, manga, anime, cartoons, movies…

-Since Cosplay became so popular all over the world, there are numerous events and fan conventions for Cosplayers and some of them became extremely famous.
+Since Cosplay became so popular all over the world, there have been numerous events and fan conventions for Cosplayers, and some of them have become extremely famous.

-Kigurumin was a short-lived Japanese fashion trend that originated in Shibuya.
-Young girls were hanging out there and they wanted some comfy clothes.
+Kigurumi was a short-lived Japanese fashion trend that originated in Shibuya.
+Young girls were hanging out there, and they wanted some comfy clothes.
 But instead of choosing sweatpants and a t-shirt, they started wearing cute animal costumes.

 Decora style is famous for layering clothes and accessorizing.
-But keep in mind, accessorizing means wearing literally every accessory you have.
-The point is to look bright, colorful and decorative, as the name suggests.
-You can wear multiple layers of clothes, all kinds of necklaces, bracelets, rings, hair clips, stickers, stuffed animals, glitter, hair extensions, bows… But it’s not all just thrown together, it’s very important to follow a color scheme and match the accessories.
+But keep in mind accessorizing means wearing every accessory you have.
+The point is to look bright, colorful, and decorative, as the name suggests.
+You can wear multiple layers of clothes, all kinds of necklaces, bracelets, rings, hair clips, stickers, stuffed animals, glitter, hair extensions, bows… But it’s not all just thrown together; it’s very important to follow a color scheme and match the accessories.
 This is what separates a good Decora from a bad one.

 In Japanese, Shironuri means “painted in white”.
 It is inspired by white geisha makeup and Kabuki makeup from Japanese tradition.
 Clothing styles can vary in Shironuri fashion, but the most important part is to have your face painted completely white.

 Ganguro is a rather bizarre Japanese fashion trend.
-It literally translates to “blackface”.
-Ganguro girls have an extremely dark tan, contrasting makeup and bleached hair.
-It originated amongst rebels who opposed Japanese tradition where pale white geisha faces and black hair were considered the ultimate standard of beauty.
+It translates to “blackface”.
+Ganguro girls have an extremely dark tan, contrasting makeup, and bleached hair.
+It originated amongst rebels who opposed Japanese tradition, where pale white geisha faces and black hair were considered the ultimate standard of beauty.

 Visual Kei is a style that emerged in the Japanese music scene.
 It’s famous for androgyny, crazy hairstyles and makeup and flamboyant clothing.

 The interesting thing is that it’s a predominantly male fashion trend.
-It is inspired by rock, glam metal and punk movement.
+It is inspired by rock, glam metal, and the punk movement.